 Of course, hiring with the expectation of training can require a significant time investment.
 Additionally, it doesn’t work if you don’t commit to, and follow through on, teaching them.

 As a result, it’s much harder to change somebody’s attitude than their skills.
-Somebody with a entrepreneurial attitude may alway be seeking to improve, whereas somebody with a more mundane attitude may be less likely to develop beyond their current capabilities.
+Somebody with an entrepreneurial attitude may always be seeking to advance, whereas somebody with a less go-gettting attitude may be less likely to develop beyond their current capabilities.

-Also, bear in mind that the economy and market is constantly changing and organisations have to adapt.
-Since your staff are responsible for executing your organisation’s vision and plan, regardless of their existing skillset, they always need the ability to improve and adjust.
+Also, bear in mind that the economy and market are constantly changing and organisations have to adapt.
+Since your staff are responsible for executing your organisation’s vision and plan, regardless of their existing skill set, they always need the ability to improve and adjust.

 Should you hire for skills or attitudes?